 The preferred alternative has evolved to shift all new development areas outside of sensitive botanical, faunal and wetland areas, thereby avoiding sensitive areas or reducing the overall impact, in some cases.
-The applicant intends to apply green building principle, to limit the impact of the proposal on the environment during the construction phase.
+The applicant intends to apply green building principles and a touch the earth lightly approach with prefabricated light steel frame designs, to limit the impact of the proposal on the environment during the construction phase.